 3. You can see that each blackbody spectrum has a wavelength where the emission is the brightest (the "top" of the curve).
 Note that this wavelength changes as the temperature is changed.
 Fill in the following small table of the wavelength (in "nanometers") of the peak of the curve for objects of several different temperatures.
 You should read the wavelengths at the peak of the curve by looking at the x-axis value of the peak.
 (5 points)

 Temperature Peak Wavelength

 3000

 6000

 12000

 24000

 4. Can you see a pattern from your table?
-For example, consider how the peak wavelength changes as the temperature increases by a factor of 2, a factor of 3, a factor of 4, etc. Can you come up with a mathematical expression which relates the peak wavelength to the temperature?
+Describe how the peak wavelength changes as you increase the temperature.
 (3 points)